sas-fossdev/saspes/README.md

 SAS PES is an extension using the WebExtension standard for use by Singapore American School students.
 The extension provides various enhancements when using Powerschool at SAS.

+## Features

+### Main Page
+* View final percent for each course
+* View current semester GPA
+* Recalculate semester GPA with custom hypothetical grades.

+### Class Page
+* View final percent and cutoffs for grades

+### Extra Features
+* View grades and final percents for courses even when Powerschool is closed.

 ## Browser Support

 ### Offically Supported